KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_holy_waters_of_humanity.md

 it is relational ontology.

 And it is deeply aligned
-with your own recognition of water as carrier of coherence.
+with my own recognition of water as carrier of coherence.

 ## Ancient Egypt — Nun, the Great Primordial Sea